Value Disciplines Model & Your Competitive Advantage

 Can’t I be great at all three?

 The short answer is no. Like anything in business though, it depends.
 The initial reaction when I looked at this framework was to strive to excel in all areas.
-Alas, Treacy-Wiersema argues that an organization will find it very difficult to excel in all three disciplines since the organizational culture, structures, people, facilities, processes and business models that lead to excellence in one discipline are not compatible when attempting to achieve the same in the other two disciplines.
-For example, Dell would find it hard to break into the product leadership discipline since their processes are all geared to providing customized solutions at the lowest possible price – a very different business model from Apple who produce few products but with an intense attention to product detail.
+Alas, Treacy-Wiersema argues that an organization will find it very difficult to excel in all three disciplines.
+Treacy-Wiersema argues this since the organizational culture, structures, people, facilities, processes and business models that lead to excellence in one discipline are not compatible when attempting to achieve the same in the other two disciplines.
+For example, Dell would find it hard to break into the product leadership discipline.
+All Dells processes are geared to providing customized solutions at the lowest possible price.
+This is a very different business model from Apple who produce few products but with an intense attention to product detail.

 Having said that, it doesn’t mean it is not possible.
 There are companies out there that have somewhat achieved this.
 Let’s take Staples, the office supply giant in the United States.
 They have adopted both operational excellence and customer intimacy.
-Staples achieves the lowest net-landed cost in the entire office stationery business but has recently pushed for customer intimacy, by creating a Staples ‘club’ with membership and discounts.
+Staples achieves the lowest net-landed cost in the entire office stationery business.
+Recently though, Staples pushed for customer intimacy, by creating a Staples ‘club’ with membership and discounts.
 They now use the data they gather from the club members to serve better and deepen their relationship with these customers.

 Indeed, if we look at the tech space and some of the companies that are disrupting the market, we see that a lot of them manage to excel at two of these areas effectively.
 If we look at Airbnb for example, the business offers operational excellence from a high level of customer intimacy.
 This could be said about Uber also.